Skip to main content

 At the completion of this unit, you should be able to:

 • LO1.
-Articulate reasoning and justify creative solutions to complex engineering problems/opportunities for a knowledgeable audience.
+Articulate reasoning and justify creative solutions to an engineering problem solvable using machine learning.

 • LO2.
 Find and interpret information autonomously and demonstrate capacity for independent learning.